An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Experimental Results

 \subsubsection{Datasets}

 Our experiments are primarily conducted on two types of datasets: synthetic and benchmark datasets.
 For the synthetic dataset, we keep the consistency with the related works \cite{kool2018attention,kwon2020pomo,li2024multi,wang2024deep}, generating depot and customer nodes by uniformly sampling within a unit square $[0\times1]^2$.
 We consider four problem scales with the number of customers $N=$ 10, 20, 50, and 100, where each problem scale contains 5, 5, 10, and 20 potential depots, respectively.
+For each problem scale, we generate 1,000 independent instances to ensure statistically reliable evaluation.
 Since nodes are not uniformly distributed in real-world scenarios, we conduct comparative experiments on publicly available real datasets.
-Specifically, we employ the instances designed by Prins et al. \cite{prins2004nouveaux} as the benchmark dataset, which has a more practical node distribution and quantity of demands.
+Specifically, we employ the instances designed by Prins \textit{et al.} \cite{prins2004nouveaux} as the benchmark dataset, which has a more practical node distribution and quantity of demands.